plus-nexus-darknet-link/nexus-darknet-link/README.md

-Update: link is back up and running
+Update: url is now available